Attraction time.

 Imperial a-holes.

 West of the market plaza - where most of the oldest residential houses in St. Augustine are found.
-Pricier souvenir stores over on that side of the historic district - not really the sort of gift shops you haul a stroller into.
+Pricier souvenir stores over on that side of the historic district - not really the sort of gift shops you haul a stroller into.________________________

+That's right.
 No cameras were allowed in the museum (these images here I found online).
 I was furious.
 As a huge pirate enthusiast, and an avid photographer, this was a double kick in the nuts.
 But, as you're about to see, I found a clever way around the whole 'no camera' thing - I snuck a few videos from my phone on the sly.
-They're not that great, and they're short (I had to tap into my ninja stealth skills and be quick) but they
+They're not that great, and they're short (I had to tap into my ninja stealth skills and be quick) but they do show some of the biggest features of the museum.Enjoy the top secret videos, folks (and screw you, Pirate Museum - you suck).

 The Cannonball uses an interactive touch-screen tome to learn more about famous pirates.